MichaelLangbein/tdl2/backend/data/wiki/math/ai.md

 # Symbolic AI

 Contrary to the before mentioned approaches, symbolic AI uses logical deduction instead of numerical processing to arrive at decisions.
 If neural nets and decision-trees learning from data can be called building *experience*, then an inference engine deducting from rules can be called building *expertise*.
-A good tutorial can be found here: \href{codeproject.com/Articles/179375/Man-Marriage-and-Machine-Adventures-in-Artificia}{codeproject.com}.
+A good tutorial can be found here: [codeproject.com](codeproject.com/Articles/179375/Man-Marriage-and-Machine-Adventures-in-Artificia).
 A inference engine can do the following:

 - Learning:
 	- Gather if-then statements (usually in the form of Horn-clauses).
 	- Create a graph of dependencies between statements (a so called and-or-tree).
 - Applying the learned things: Given a question:
 	- Possible answers: find all potential answers to the problem
 	- Backward pass: go through the graph to see what data is required
-			- Data aquisition: ask user to provide the data
+	- Data acquisition: ask user to provide the data
 	- Forward pass: trace the graph forward again to arrive at a single one of the possible answers

 Depending on how much effort you put into the expressions that the engine can understand, we differentiate between different levels of logic:

 - 0th order logic: understands simple facts and chains them using modus ponens
 - 1st order logic: understands variables: all of naive math can be written in 1st order logic.
 - higher order logic: is better at inference; can create new if-then-statements as a result of inference or even explore

 Popular expert-system-libraries are Prolog, CLIPS and Pyke.